Mario Party 2: Reception

 Mario Party 2 received a 76% score on the review aggregation website GameRankings.
 Some critics praised the game's new features, particularly the mini-games.
 However, some critics who disliked the original game were also critical of the sequel, despite the improvements.
 Some critics believed the graphics were an improvement over the previous game, while others considered the graphics to be largely the same as before.

 Scott Alan Marriott of AllGame wrote that Mario Party 2 "does what a sequel is supposed to do: address the original's shortcomings while offering enough enhancements to make even the jaded among us take a second look."
 Marriott concluded, "When the books are closed on the Nintendo 64, it will be the multi-player aspect that players will remember most about the system, and Mario Party 2 ranks as one of the system's best."

 GamePro stated that the game was not fun unless playing with friends.
-Game Revolution wrote, "If you try to play by yourself or with a friend, the computer will take charge of the other two/three players.
+GameRevolution wrote, "If you try to play by yourself or with a friend, the computer will take charge of the other two/three players.
 This means you'll find yourself staring blankly at the screen as the computer takes its turn."
 Peyton Gaudiosi of Gamecenter wrote that playing alone "is as subpar as that in the first game thanks to its repetitive turn-based nature."

-Game Revolution stated that the game, like its predecessor, relied too much on random luck.
+GameRevolution stated that the game, like its predecessor, relied too much on random luck.
 Levi Buchanan of GameFan believed that the mini-games were not as good as those in the first Mario Party, and also stated that the game's new features "actually detract from what I consider the selling point of the original Mario Party: its simplicity."
 Joe Fielder of GameSpot said the game has much more replay value than the previous game.
 He also praised the variety of mini-games and wrote "even the worst of the minigames is endurable."
 Matt Casamassina of IGN said that while the game had more content, and it "sticks with the same winning formula... there really isn't enough new here to warrant another purchase".